dieple/puppet-module-generator/test-kitchen-README.md

 It's a little starnge to login via test-kitchen in a docker container.
 The usual _kitchen login_ command doesn't work.
-There is a script to do just that already in the repo:
+There is a script to do just that already in the repo.
+If you have this machine:

+    $ kitchen list
+    Instance                            Driver  Provisioner  Verifier  Transport  Last Action solrcloud5-standalone-ubuntu-1404   Docker  PuppetApply  Shell     Ssh        Verified

+Do the following:

-    ./utilities/kl.sh ubuntu
+    $ ./utilities/kl.sh solrcloud5-standalone-ubuntu-1404

-Should login automatically.
-Instead of _ubuntu_ just put the name of the machine you want to login.
+    spawn kitchen login solrcloud5-standalone-ubuntu-1404
+    Last login: Wed Sep 21 11:38:36 2016 from 172.17.0.1
+    kitchen@ece63fe9bcba:~$

+It should login automatically.
 Use it from the root dir of this module.

 ### Validate puppet